 What did I like about Beach Read?

-I am an aspiring writer who has never taken a bold step in starting my own story but every time I come across books or even movies where the back story of the writers in writing their own stories was given special attention, it always interests me.
+I am an aspiring writer who has never taken a bold step in starting my own story but every time I come across books or even movies where writers’ struggles were given special attention, it always interests me.
 So, I decided to read Beach Read by Emily Henry.
 I like that in the process where Gus and January were talking about their writers’ struggles, and when they were teaching each other how to create their stories, I too learned something.
 In a way, it was a bit discouraging to know that writing requires such immersion and research.
 Nevertheless, I hope to start writing my own story soon.

 I cannot really say I like the building of romance between Gus and January.
 It is just okay I guess because it is realistic.
 But, it is not something that really swooned my romance reader’s heart.